We spoke to Adam Patel, who completed his apprenticeship with us in 2020 – a year earlier than expected!

 What made you decide to do an apprenticeship?

 After working within the business for a couple of months as a quantity surveyor, I was approached by senior management, and asked whether I would like to undertake my apprenticeship part time.
 It was something I had never really thought of before, but I am so glad that I was encouraged to do it.
-I have now been working at VolkerStevin for about four and half years, and not looked back since joining.
+I have now been working at VolkerStevin for about five and half years, and not looked back since joining.
 It was a great opportunity for me to broaden my skills and knowledge, whilst still getting the hands-on experience of working within the industry.

 How did VolkerStevin support you during your apprenticeship?